 Natalie Patterson is a Los Angeles-based writer and poet known for her spoken-word performances.
 Over the years, she has gained a great deal of praise in the poetry community as both a speaker and a teacher.
 In 2010, she became the first female producer and host at Da Poetry Lounge, the nation's largest weekly poetry venue and the place where her career began.

 We asked Natalie some questions about heartbreak and she opened up about finding strength through patience and self-love.
-You can check out Natalie's website for more info or follow her Instagram here.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?